Thursday, March 4, 2021

 Paddling past "Robber's Roost"

-Clementine, part of the Auburn State Recreation Area, is a great off- or early-season destination for kayakers, paddler boarders and canoeists.
-It’s usually quiet, almost too
+Clementine, part of the Auburn State Recreation Area, is a great summer destination for kayakers, paddler boarders and canoeists.
+It’s usually very quiet, almost too

 Tuesday, December 8, 2020